tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

 tests in parallel, by repeatedly invoking the real testing program, ``test-runner``.
 To invoke ``test-runner`` directly for a single test::

-  $ ./waf --run test-runner --command-template="% --suite=mytest --verbose"
+  $ ./waf --run test-runner --command-template="%s --suite=mytest --verbose"

 This passes the arguments to the ``test-runner`` program.
 To print the available ``test-runner`` options::

-  $ ./waf --run test-runner --command-template="% --help"
+  $ ./waf --run test-runner --command-template="%s --help"

 Debugging
 +++++++++